-It also has batch mode, which you can use to resize and compress photos in batch.
+It also has a batch mode, which you can use to resize and compress photos in batch.
 Other than that, it can also change image type, adjust effects, remove meta data and invert pictures.

 The Pro Review From TechReviewPro

-Resizing an image is a really simple task, and in most cases you just need to provide Height and Width and the software will resize it.
-However in some cases, you may have different needs, which is why we have covered both simple and advanced ways to resize images in Windows.
+Resizing an image is a really simple task, and in most cases, you just need to provide Height and Width, and the software will resize it.
+However, in some cases, you may have different needs, which is why we have covered both simple and advanced ways to resize images in Windows.
 If you frequently resize images, then Image Resizer is a great tool.
 Otherwise, you can also try out GIMP and take advantage of the advanced features it has to offer.